christellevs/overtone-wordset/README.md

 This project took around 3 hours to complete.

-The original idea is explained in the original README (see below).
+The original idea is explained at the end of this document.

-If I had more time to complete this implementation I would improve the algorithms I used to equate the sentences to make the process run faster, and also include some unit testing.
+With more time, I would improve the algorithms I used to equate the sentences to make the process run faster, and also include some unit testing.

 ### Implementation Summary